 - Issue Time

-Jewelry is broadly defined as "adornment of the body"; it is an adornment that can be worn, and to create these pieces a range of techniques are used, from ultra-traditional metal cutting using saws to welding, and more.
-Production process.
+Jewelry is "the adornment of the body"; it is an ornament that can be worn and is made using a range of techniques, from metal cutting with a saw to welding and more.

 Jewelry is broadly defined as "adornment of the body"; it is an adornment that can be worn, and while this definition is often challenged and extended by what is commonly referred to as "art jeweler" or "contemporary jeweler", most jewelry can be described as a wearable ornament.

 The jewelry industry - consists mainly of micro-enterprises and small and medium enterprises, including some specialized large manufacturers.
 The market is divided into several sectors that largely correspond to the division of firm size: micro-enterprises may be involved in small-scale or individual production at low-to-medium value levels; SMEs are more likely to be involved in mid- to high - value Larger firms may be involved in the production of high-turnover, low-value jobs in tourism.